A Guide for Parents as They Tour Schools for Their Child

 - Describe the student atmosphere.

 - What does parent involvement look like?

 - Tell me about the communication between parents and teachers.
 How often?
 What mediums of communication are used most?

 - How do students get to school?
 Do you offer bus transportation?

-- What does before and after care program look like if you have one?
+- What does the before and aftercare program look like if you have one?

 - What extracurriculars and clubs do you offer?

 - Do teachers have opportunities for professional development?

 - What is the retention or turnover for the faculty and staff?